Jaxelr/Nancy.Metadata.OpenApi/README.md

 _Now_ with compatibility to Nancy 1.X!

-You can find the [OpenApi the latest specification here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md)
+You can find the latest specifications of [OpenApi here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md)

 ## Builds